 Congestion is a non-linear effect; it increases at a faster rate than population, and then transitions suddenly to gridlock.
 Considering that some streets are already at capacity, with our forecasted population growth it is clear that many of Yarra’s streets are facing gridlock before 2030.
 This would be a bad outcome for residents, ratepayers and businesses.

 As other world class cities have proven, the best way to decongest a city is to invest in infrastructure to support safe, active travel, as well as introducing decongestion charges and changing planning schemes to impose parking maximums.
-It takes time to plan, consult, design, finance and build alterations to our transport infrastructure.
+It takes time to plan, consult, design, finance and build alterations to our transport infrastructure (and our planning scheme).
 It’s not professional or pragmatic to delay investment until gridlock has occurred.
 Considering the investment required, If we wish to avoid gridlock before 2030, we need to start now, investing $10m per year in active transport.

 It’s pro-car to invest in active transport